Become an exchange student at ITU

 MSc

-The course offers a comprehensive exploration of service design and management, equipping students with essential processes, fundamental principles, methods, and tools.
-The course centers on the strategic design and management of services, incorporating digital components and applying expertise from various service design and management disciplines.
-Through lectures, in-depth case studies, and interactive hands-on exercises, students explore the characteristics and dynamics of 'service' and 'service ecosystems.'
-This course enhances students understanding of how services can be designed, efficiently managed, and thoughtfully implemented to deliver substantial value to users, service providers, and other stakeholders.
+This course offers a comprehensive exploration of service design and management, equipping students with essential processes, principles, methods, and tools.
+It focuses on the strategic design and management of services, including digital components, and draws on expertise from various disciplines within service design and management.
+Through lectures, in-depth case studies, and interactive hands-on exercises, students will examine the characteristics and dynamics of services and service ecosystems.
+The course aims to deepen students' understanding of how services can be effectively designed, managed, and implemented to deliver substantial value to users, providers, and other stakeholders.

 MSc